 Whether you win or lose the motion, you may be successful in raising some doubts in the court’s mind about the merits of the report, as well as the testimony and recommendations of the court-appointed expert.
 You may wish to attach a copy of the APA Guidelines (discussed immediately below) to your disqualification motion.

 APA guidelines for child custody evaluations in divorce proceedings

-The Guidelines are not meant to be mandatory, but instead are meant to facilitate the “continued systematic development” of forensic psychology and ensure a high level of practice by forensic psychologists.
+The Guidelines are not mandatory rules, but instead are meant to facilitate the “continued systematic development” of forensic psychology and ensure a high level of practice by forensic psychologists.
 These guidelines are equally relevant when the parents were never married.

 Use of “counter- experts” or “peer review experts”

 If there is such a showing, the court can then make a determination of the best interests of the child or children.
-However, in modification cases, courts may refuse to allow testimony from witnesses or cross examination questions as to events that predate the prior order custody order.
+However, in modification cases, some courts may refuse to allow testimony from witnesses or cross examination questions as to events that predate the prior order custody order.

 Stipulation as to the expert’s qualifications

 The usual procedure is for the expert to be considered to be the court’s expert.
-Assuming that the parties agree that the report be received in evidence, the report is typically deemed to be the expert’s direct testimony, and all parties are allowed to cross examine the expert.
-However this assumes that the expert will be qualified.
+Assuming that the parties agree that the report be received in evidence, the report is typically deemed to be the expert’s direct testimony, and all parties are allowed to cross-examine the expert.
+However, this assumes that the expert will be qualified.

 Voir dire of expert